-- Child Protection/Safeguarding officer

-- SLT staff member

-- Support staff member

-- E-safety coordinator

-- Governors(Rebecca Griffin Chair)

-- Parent Governor

-- Pupil representation (School council chair and vice chair) for advice and feedback.

-- 2.2 Other people may be invited to attend the meetings at the request of the Chairperson on behalf of the committee to provide advice and assistance where necessary.

-- 2.3 Committee members must declare a conflict of interest if any incidents being discussed directly involve themselves or members of their families.
+- Child Protection/Safeguarding officer - SLT staff member - Support staff member - E-safety coordinator (not ICT coordinator by default) - Governors(Pat Treanor Chair and George Laidler) - Parent Governor - Pupil representation (School council chair and vice chair) for advice and feedback. - 2.2 Other people may be invited to attend the meetings at the request of the Chairperson on behalf of the committee to provide advice and assistance where necessary. - 2.3 Committee members must declare a conflict of interest if any incidents being discussed directly involve themselves or members of their families.